axayjha/Microsoft-DEV204x-Assignments/README.md

 # Microsoft-DEV204x-Assignments
 edX DEV204x Solutions

-These codes are the solutions to weekend assignments of Microsoft online course on C# (called DEV-204x) on edX.
+These codes are the solutions to weekend assignments of Microsoft's online course on C# (called DEV-204x) on edX.

 These are for my personal use but anyone can view them to take hints.
-All of these solutions have fetched full marks on assessment.
+All of these solutions have fetched full marks on peer assessment.